-Dinner that evening was overlooking the calm waters of the bay, not a sound to be heard except the gentle lap of water on the shore and a sunset that made our hearts melt.
+We sat eating dinner overlooking the calm waters of the bay, not a sound to be heard except the gentle lap of water on the shore and a sunset that made our hearts melt.

 Day Five – Coral Bay – 380 Miles

-We awoke to the beautiful view from our camp site.
+We awoke to the beautiful view from our campsite.

 It was early and we had a long drive ahead of us, little did we know how long it would turn out to be.

 We got on the road early and headed back the way we’d come to join Highway One, North again.